LispEngineer/EthernetRepeater/README.md

   * (Disabled) "Bogus" test implementation of receiver to exercise RAM, FIFO
   * In-Band metadata connected
     * Tested at 10/100 Full/Half and 1000 Full
-      * (PHY will not autonegotiate a 1000 Half link)
+      * (PHY will not autonegotiate a 1000 Half link with default settings)
     * Shows 1000 speed when no connection (Reg20, bits 6:4)
-  * Receiving of 10/100 data - totally raw
+  * Receives 10/100 data - totally raw (one nibble at a time)
     * Does not track preamble, SFD, FCS/CRC - just stores all data received while RX_DV
     * BUG: Reports length off by one
-  * BUG: Receiving 1000 data does not work
+  * BUG: Receiving 1000 data does not work (one byte at a time with DDR)
-    * BUG: Looks like the DDR data receiver is ... off
+    * BUG: Looks like the DDR data receiver is ... off - see below

-* Manual management interface
-  * Store the register # from the switches SW4-0 (Key 0)
-    * Show it on the HEX7-6
-  * Read the stored register (Key 1)
-    * Show it on LEDR15-0
-    * Show it on HEX3-0
-  * Write switches SW15-0 to the stored register (Key 2)
-  * Hardware reset (Key 3)
+* Built-in LCD driver
+  * Can put a character anywhere with single activation request
+  * (Cannot initialize screen yet!
+Works only if screen initialized by previous programming.)

-* Management state machine
+* Miscellaneous
-  * Set up PHY side tx/rx clock shift handling
-    * Read reg, write reg, read reg, write reg, wait for soft reset
-  * Passes through access to the MII management interface when setup is complete (with one cycle delay)
+  * 7-segment driver

 ## Next Steps